 Biological transport processes in cells take place on substrates that are often coupled to the active motion of macromolecular complexes, such as motor proteins on microtubules or ribosomes on mRNAs.
 Inspired by biological processes such as protein synthesis by ribosomes and motor protein transport, we have discussed the concept of localized dynamical sites coupled to a driven lattice gas dynamics.
 We investigated the phenomenology of transport in the presence of dynamical defects and found a regime characterized by an intermittent current and subject to severe finite-size effects.
 Our results demonstrate the impact of the regulatory role of the dynamical defects in transport not only in biology but also in more general contexts.

-During my master degree, I have been working at the modelling of the traffic flow fundamental graph in a town.
+Transport is aa much more general problem as well: during my master degree, I have been working at the modelling of the traffic flow fundamental graph in a town.
 See my master thesis (in Italian).